Skip to main content

 Advance care planning involves:

-1. Choosing a healthcare decision-maker or agent
+1. Carefully choosing a good healthcare decision-maker or Health Care Agent

-Step 1: Choosing a Healthcare Agent
+Step 1: Choosing a Health Care Agent

-How Do I Choose a Healthcare Agent?
+How Do I Choose a Health Care Agent?

 • Will respect and follow your decisions